SamGG/GenratorFCSkit/README.md

 ![GenratorFCSkit](Schemas/transformCompensate.PNG)

-Extraction of the frequencies of the population (modifiable part by the user) These characteristics are saved in an Excel file (CSV) which makes it easy to modify them, such as their frequency.
+Extraction of the frequencies of the population (modifiable part by the user) These characteristics are saved in an Excel file (CSV) which makes it easy to modify them.

 ![GenratorFCSkit](Schemas/ExtractFrequencies.PNG)

-Export the frequency table

 Calculation of Mfi and sdFI of selected markers

-The calculation of the Mfi for each population makes it possible to see the average fluorescence of the markers for a given population. the sdfi allows to check the quality of the manual gating for exampleto see if all populations are well separated this makes it possible to have information on the potential populations that can be grouped together or that can be redefined due to high values of sdfi

 ![GenratorFCSkit](Schemas/Extraction.PNG)